When You Get to the Heart

-"When You Get to the Heart" is a song written by Tony Brown, Wayland Holyfield, and Norro Wilson and recorded by American country music group The Oak Ridge Boys on their 1983 studio album Deliver.
-In 1985, American country music singer Barbara Mandrell recorded a version for her studio album Get to the Heart and it was released in March 1986 as the third and final single from the album.
-Mandrell's version features backing vocals from the Oak Ridge Boys.
+"When You Get to the Heart" is a song written by Tony Brown, Wayland Holyfield, and Norro Wilson, first recorded by The Oak Ridge Boys on their 1983 album Deliver.
+In 1985, Barbara Mandrell made it the title track of her album Get to the Heart, with The Oak Ridge Boys on backing vocals.
+It was released in March 1986 as the third single from her album.